 TGba Editor: Modify the 5th paragraph as follows [567, 449]:

 The WUR Parameters Control field indicates the configuration of the following WUR Parameters field.
-The format of the WUR Parameter Control field is shown in Figure 9-751b (WUR Parameters Control field format).(#567, 449)
+The format of the WUR Parameter Control field is shown in Figure 9-751b (WUR Parameters Control field format).The WUR Parameters Control field is valid only when the Action Type field is set to “Enter WUR Mode Response” or “Enter WUR Mode Suspsend Response” and WUR Mode Response Status field is set to Accept.
+Otherwise, this field is reserved.(#567, 449)

 TGba Editor: Add this paragraph after 6th paragraph [567, 449]:

-(#567, 449)
+WUR Parameters field is present in WUR Mode element when Action Type is “Enter WUR Mode Request”, “Enter WUR Mode Suspend Request”, “Enter WUR Mode Response” with WUR Mode Response Status field is Accept, or “Enter WUR Mode Suspend Response” with WUR Mode Response Status field is Accept.
+Otherwise, WUR Parameters field is not present in WUR Mode element. (#567, 449)